nlesc-nano/ceiba/paper/paper.md

 the data and another for handling the actual data.
 This partition, allow to keep a clean boundary between the metadata and provenance of a given job, from the concrete results that produces that job.
-Since these two layers are independent, Ceiba users can also manage data without associated jobs, for example, because the data has been previously computed and the users just want to share it among themselves.
+Since these two layers are independent, Ceiba users can also manage data without associated jobs, for example, because the data has been previously computed and users just want to share it among themselves.

-We use docker [@docker] to setup and run both the server and the database, in their own isolated and indepedent linux containers.
+We use docker [@docker] to setup and run both the server and the database in their own isolated and indepedent linux containers.
 The server and database containers are deployed using docker-compose [@dockercompose] and communicate with each other using their own internal network [@dockernetwork].
 The docker-compose tool makes sure that the server is listening to client requests in a given port (e.g. 8080 by default) and the database is stored